stanly-johnson/accident-alert/README.md

 # Arduino-Accident-Alert
-Simple accident alert system using gsm and gps modules
+Simple accident alert system that detects an accident and sends SMS alerts to contacts.